equinor/pyscal/_sources/introduction.rst.txt

   or XLSX-file), PyscalList objects are constructed.

 PyscalList
-  Container for a sequence of WaterOil, GasOil, WaterOilGas or SCALrecommendation objects.
+  Container for a sequence of WaterOil, GasOil, GasWater, WaterOilGas or SCALrecommendation objects.
 Objects of this class can make up the entire relative permeability input to Eclipse through f.ex.  the function ``dump_family_1()``.

 .. _relative permeability: http://en.wikipedia.org/wiki/Relative_permeability